QingliGuo/MILO/README.md

 # Analysis code
 Click the links below to check the analysis codes used in our manuscript entitled "Long deletions at repetitive genomic regions reveal evolutionary dynamics and enable sensitive detection of microsatellite instability".

-+ Discovery of long_deletion signatures
++ Discovery of long_deletion signatures from deep-seq data
 + Step-wise accumulation of slippage errors
-+ Detection of long deletions in lowpass data
++ Identification of long deletion signals in shallow-seq data
 + Application of MILO

 # Citation